yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/33-redux-middleware/LAB.md

 * `src/style/main.scss`

 #### Feature Tasks
-* complete all remaining lab-31 and 32 feature tasks
+* complete all remaining lab 31 and 32 feature tasks
 * add a `logger` middleware to your application's redux store
 * add validation to your redux reducers

+Decide what validation you want to add to your reducers.
+Ideas might include:

+* Prevent an item from being added if it's over budget.
+* Prevent a budget from being created with zero or less dollars.
+* Prevent a budget or item from being created without a name.

 ## Example Validation Middleware
 Here's an example validating middleware for an application that implements a